 In the UI Builder you may also save the tags as Value format string of the Metadata control, however, you must be sure to not include any quotes around the individual tags, or your tags will be saved with the quotes as part of the tag name, i.e.,

-Additionally, note that tags are not appendable, whenever you set tags to a user, the previous tag(s) are replaced with the new tag(s).
+- Tags do not append.
+Whenever you attach tags to a consent interaction, the previous tags are replaced with the new ones.

 Activating a Consent Statement

 Consent statements can be activated in one of two ways:

 - In the Consent dashboard, using the Active toggle:

 - In the UI Builder Properties, by setting the field to required on all screens: